theLowBudgetDev/VocalMail/README.md

     GOOGLE_API_KEY=your_google_ai_api_key_here
     ```

+4.  **Set up the database:**
+    To create and seed your local database, run the following commands in order:
+    ```bash
+    npx prisma migrate dev --name init
+    npm run db:seed
+    ```

 ### Running the Application

 You need to run two processes in separate terminals: the Next.js frontend server and the Genkit AI server.